 3. You can spread the light from your unity candle: One of your loved ones will inflame their candle on your unity candle and then pass it on to the person sitting next.
 This way your guests will one by one light their candles until your ceremony space is a sea of lights.

-During your wedding ceremony you put certain items into a box (e.g. letters to each other, a flower from your wedding bouquet, photos/postcard of your trip to Paris, a bottle of wine etc.).
-Then you seal the box and promise to only open it again on a certain date in the future (e.g 1st, 5th, 10th wedding anniversary).
+To perform this ritual you will put certain items into a box or envelope during your wedding ceremony (e.g. letters to each other, a flower from your wedding bouquet, photos/postcard of your trip to Paris, a bottle of wine etc.).
+Then you seal the box or envelope, and promise to only open it again on a certain date in the future (e.g 1st, 5th, 10th wedding anniversary).

-Material: 1 box (or any other container that you can close), items to put into your time capsule
+Material: 1 box or envelope or any other container that you can close (choice depends on the number and size of items you will put inside!).
+Items to put into your time capsule

 Personalize it: It’s all about the items you will put into your time capsule.
 Choose things that are meaningful to you and that will spark beautiful memories when you will open your time capsule again in the future.

-1. Marilyn & Martin (see above) were putting the following items into their time capsule: Love letters that they have written for each other but will only read when opening the box again.
+1. Marilyn & Martin (see below) were putting the following items into their time capsule: Love letters that they had written for each other but will only read when opening the box again.
 A bottle of French wine as a keepsake of their destination wedding in Paris.
-A cotton candle because they decided to re-open their box on their 2nd wedding anniversary which is the cotton anniversary.
+A cotton candle because they decided to re-open their box on their 2nd wedding anniversary, which is the cotton anniversary.
 So on their 2nd anniversary they will open their time capsule, drink the wine, light the candle and read their love letters.

-2. Jen & Ivan (see above) were expecting a baby so they choose items that expressed their excitement expecting and best wishes for their future child.
-As a box they used a mini suitcase for kids because they wish to travel a lot as a family.
+2. Jen & Ivan (see below) were expecting a baby at the time they got married.
+So they choose items that expressed their excitement and best wishes for their future child.
+As a box they used a small suitcase for kids because they wish to travel a lot as a family.